kai-weiss/sam-hq-tome/README.md

 pitome_setting_v2: SAMToMeSetting = { ... }
 ```

-Optionally it is also possible to define your own setting and "mix-and-match" different token merging strategies, for example:
+Optionally, it is also possible to define your setting and "mix-and-match" different token merging strategies, for example:
 ```
 new_setting: SAMToMeSetting = {
     2: ToMeConfig(